-- Points of evaluation and evaluation results. - Reference to the objective evidence. - The completed maturity self-assessment that was used as input for the verification activity. - Whether or not the collected evidence supports the self-assessment result and other obligations of the verification scheme. - Location, date, time and duration of the verification on site and remote. - Verification result of the motivation for exclusion for maximum 1 requirement. - A conclusion stating whether or not the claim is materially correct at a given point in time, for the predefined scope and based on the evaluation of objective evidence, and meets the requirements for the CyberFundamentals assurance level "Basic".
+- Points of evaluation and evaluation results. - Whether the evaluation was in the context of a Limited or a Full Verification. - Reference to the objective evidence. - The completed maturity self-assessment that was used as input for the verification activity. - Whether or not the collected evidence supports the self-assessment result and other obligations of the verification scheme. - Location, date, time and duration of the verification on site and remote. - Verification result of the motivation for exclusion for maximum 1 requirement. - A conclusion stating whether or not the claim is materially correct at a given point in time, for the predefined scope and based on the evaluation of objective evidence, and meets the requirements for the CyberFundamentals assurance level "Basic".
+It should also be clear that this decision is not affected by the fact that a limited or full verification program was applied.